sudo-bmitch/docker-base/README.md

 - `USE_INIT`: If set to any non-empty value, tini will be used to run the command, providing repaing of zombie processes
-- `RUN_AS`: If set to any non-empty value, gosu will be used to drop privledges from root to the requested user
+- `RUN_AS`: If set to any non-empty value, gosu will be used to drop privledges from root to the requested user (see potential issues writing to /dev/stdout below)

 ## Converting Secrets to Environment Variables